AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 ## Scales and Axes

 Like all other charts, gauges can have multiple scales and axes, though by default, only a primary scale is created and calculated, and a primary axis is bound to it.
-Configuring scales and axes is very similar to configuring the same elements of basic chart types: see [Scales](../Axes_and_Grids/Scales) and [Additional Axes](../Axes_and_Grids/Additional_Axes). (??? ссылки)
+Configuring scales and axes is very similar to configuring the same elements of basic chart types: see [Scales](../Axes_and_Grids/Scales) and [Axis Basics](../Axes_and_Grids/Axis_Basics). (??? ссылки)

 In this sample, there is a thermometer gauge with two scales and two axes that show temperature in Celsius and Fahrenheit:

 {sample}GAUGE\_Linear\_03{sample}

 ```
-//use the primary scale a Fahrenheit scale
+// use the primary scale a Fahrenheit scale
 var fScale = gauge.scale();

 // configure the primary scale